Apixaban

 - Hepatic disease associated with coagulopathy and clinically relevant bleeding risk

-- Lesion or condition considered a significant risk factor for major bleeding (e.g. current/recent GI ulceration, malignant neoplasms at high risk of bleeding, recent brain/spinal injury, recent brain/spinal/ophthalmic surgery, recent intracranial haemorrhage, known/suspected oesophageal varices, arteriovenous malformations, vascular aneurysms, major intraspinal or intracerebral vascular abnormalities)
+- Lesion or condition considered a significant risk factor for major bleeding — including current or recent gastrointestinal ulceration, malignant neoplasms at high risk of bleeding, recent brain or spinal injury, recent brain, spinal or ophthalmic surgery, recent intracranial haemorrhage, known or suspected oesophageal varices, arteriovenous malformations, vascular aneurysms, or major intraspinal or intracerebral vascular abnormalities

-- Concomitant treatment with any other anticoagulant agent (e.g. UFH, low molecular weight heparins, heparin derivatives, oral anticoagulants) except under specific circumstances of switching anticoagulant therapy or catheter maintenance/ablation
+- Concomitant treatment with any other anticoagulant agent (e.g. unfractionated heparin, low molecular weight heparins, heparin derivatives, oral anticoagulants such as warfarin, rivaroxaban or dabigatran) except under specific circumstances of switching anticoagulant therapy, when UFH is given at doses necessary to maintain an open central venous or arterial catheter, or when UFH is given during catheter ablation for atrial fibrillation

 Side effects